 - See a day-by-day breakdown of link traffic – again, very easy to see in Google Analytics

-- Give access to your team to manage links – for small brands, it’s probably the same person managing the website that is managing LinkTree, so if anything the website solution cuts down the number of usernames and passwords, thus increasing security biyatch
+- Give access to your team to manage links – for small brands, it’s probably the same person managing the website and managing Linktree, so if anything, the website solution cuts down the number of usernames and passwords, thus increasing security biyatch

 - Complete customisation of your Linktree colours and button styles – solved in the website solution